Countdown (3 Body Problem): 1966

 At Tsinghua University in Beijing, a struggle session is held during the Cultural Revolution.
 A man, Ye Zhetai (Perry Yung), is brought to be executed for promoting different ideologies.
 His daughter, Ye Wenjie (Zine Tseng), helplessly watches her father being brutally beaten to death.

 1967

 In Inner Mongolia, Ye Wenjie has been sent to a work camp.
 She is approached by Bai Mulin (Yang Hewen), who gives her a copy of Silent Spring.
 When the guards discover the copy, Ye Wenjie does not reveal Mulin's involvement.
+Wenjie is offered a plea deal to testify against her father's former colleagues for thought crimes and complete additional political education, but declines.
 She is later taken to a remote station with a large radio telescope dish, where she is offered to work on the Red Coast Base project, and she willingly accepts to renounce her life to commit to the project, believing it to be an experimental weapons program.
 After a few months, she witnesses the first test, which involves flocks of birds flying to the telescope and dying.
 She concludes that the program does not involve experimental weapons, and her officer reveals that they are trying to reach off-world contact.